crossplane-contrib/provider-nop/design/one-pager-provider-nop..md

 - be ready after this period
 - be unhealthy after this period

 The idea is to have an array of fields which will let you declare condition type and status of the resource at each time interval.
+The `NopResource` will wait for the time provided in the spec before allowing the resource to be ready/unhealthy (or as specified in the Spec).
+This could be achieved by adding the logic to the controllers.

 This will be implemented by making use of three fields:
 - `conditionType` and `conditionStatus` for declaring condtion of resource
 - `timeAfter` for declaring the time elapsed after the creation of resource at which we need to set the specified condition.

+`ObservableField` will be an arbitrary field in Status that can be useful in crossplane testing scenarios.
+For example, while testing bidirectional patching back to the composite resource from one resource to another which can be supported by this field.

 The resource structure might look something like:
 ```go